iguana-devops/Geocity-DevOps-Iguana/INSTRUCTION.md

 git clone https://github.com/Iguana2024/Geocity-DevOps-Iguana.git
 ```

-### Navigate to src/main/resources/application.properties and change URL of the db and frontend to ip of your machine
+### Navigate to src/main/resources/application.properties and change URL of the db and frontend to ip of your machine anad your db
 ### Navigate to front-end/src/main.js and chnge URL of the backend to your machine ip

 Navigate into 'front-end' and run: